anatoliyv/AssistantKit/README.md

-Device.isPhone     // true for iPhones even if it's Simulator Device.isPad       // true for iPads even if it's Simulator Device.isPadPro    // true for iPad Pros even if it's Simulator Device.isPod       // true for Pods
-Device.isSimulator // true for Simulators
+Device.isPhone     // true for iPhones even if it's Simulator Device.isPad       // true for iPads even if it's Simulator Device.isPadPro    // true for iPad Pros even if it's Simulator Device.isPod       // true for iPods Device.isSimulator // true for Simulators
 ```